edgeandnode/hardhat-secure-accounts/README.md

 console.log(`Account ${signer2.address} unlocked!`)
 ```

+### Provider extension override
+Sometimes it might be useful to use the plugin without extending the provider, for example when running on a CI environment.
+This can be done by setting the `SECURE_ACCOUNTS_DISABLE_PROVIDER` environment variable to `true`.

 ## Configuration

 Plugin behavior can be modified via the Hardhat configuration file.
 The following options are available: